Samuel Martin | Founder & Artistic Director

-Upcoming highlights for the 2017-2018 season include appearances with Cincinnati Song Initiative, as well as in numerous song recitals at Rice University's Shepherd School of Music, where he joins the voice department as a staff pianist this fall.
+Martin kicks off the 2017-2018 season in his Mexican debut recital with mezzo-soprano Paulina Villarreal and baritone Sola Fadiran.
+Other highlights include appearances with the Cincinnati Song Initiative, as well as in numerous song recitals at Rice University's Shepherd School of Music, where he joins the voice department as a staff pianist in August.
 In the recent past, Martin has served as coach and répétiteur for Cincinnati Chamber Opera, as well as the coaching staffs of the International Performing Arts Institute (Bavaria, Germany), the Opera Company of Middlebury (VT), and the CCM Summer Opera Studio (Cincinnati).

 A strong proponent of new music, Martin has been directly involved in the premieres of works by numerous composers, including Sally Lamb McCune, Matthew Recio, R. Aaron Walters, Josh Oxford, and Christopher A. Sforza.
 In the realm of theater, he has served as music director for the premieres of two new musicals: Beautiful Dreamer: The Stephen Foster Musical by David Newman, and The Teddy Bear Awards by Peter Schmidt.
 Additionally, he had the distinct pleasure of serving as rehearsal and performance pianist for the world premiere of Dana Wilson's opera The Wolf By the Ears.